Holy Orders

 Because priesthood is a sacrament, ordination is irreversible.
 The character imprinted upon the priest through ordination is indelible.
 It marks him forever as one set apart for the service of God's people.
 This character does not depend on the priest's personal worthiness; rather, those who receive the sacraments from a priest's hands with good intention and true faith will receive spiritual strength, regardless of the priest's human failings.

-The Three Orders of Ministry
+The Three Orders

 The Deacon (Deaconus)